-(a) Net charge-off ratios are calculated as net charge-offs divided by average outstanding finance receivables and loans excluding loans measured at fair value and loans held for sale during the period for each loan category.
+(a) Net charge-off ratios are calculated as net charge-offs divided by average outstanding finance receivables and loans excluding loans measured at fair value and loans held-for-sale during the period for each loan category.

-Our net charge-offs from total commercial finance receivables and loans were \$55 million for the year ended December 31, 2022, compared to \$11 million for the year ended December 31, 2021.
-The increase for the year ended December 31, 2022, was primarily driven by our Corporate Finance operations and included the partial charge-off of two exposures during 2022.
+Our net charge-offs from total commercial finance receivables and loans were \$124 million for the year ended December 31, 2023, compared to net charge-offs of \$55 million for the year ended December 31, 2022.
+The increase for the year ended December 31, 2023, was primarily driven by the charge-off of specific exposures within our Corporate Finance and Automotive Finance operations, respectively.